uidaholib/documents-digital-collections-template/pages/sites.md

 ## Site Locations

-Our study sites span a 500-km climatic gradient and deliberately encompass the north-south geographic range of the of the sugar maple-dominated (Acer saccharum Marsh.) hemlock-white pine-northern hardwood region in the Great Lakes region of North America .
+Our study sites span a 500-km climatic gradient and deliberately encompass the north-south geographic range of the of the sugar maple-dominated (*Acer saccharum* Marsh.) hemlock-white pine-northern hardwood region in the Great Lakes region of North America .
 This enables us to generalize our results across this wide-spread and ecologically important ecosystem.
 These sites are floristically and edaphically matched (> 80% sugar maple on typic haplorthods; see Burton et al. 1991, Pregitzer et al 2008), but they differ in climate along the north-south latitudinal gradient.
 The study sites also span a gradient of atmospheric N deposition, of which NO3-N composes ca. 50% of wet-plus-dry deposition.

-{% include feature/image.html objectid="/objects/michigan_gradient_study_site_map.bmp" %}
+{% include feature/image.html objectid="https://objects.lib.uidaho.edu/nitrogen-gradient/michigan_gradient_study_site_map.bmp" %}

 ## Experimental Plots